Yes, when you’ve earned a GED, you can still go to high school if you’re under 21 years of age in most states.

 Lacking a high school or equivalent diploma is a substantial hurdle to success in the workforce and precludes education in college and universities.

-So for students currently signed up for high school, it is key to see school through until graduation.
-Students who already quit school need to earn a GED to continue their education or be successful in the workforce.
+So, for students currently signed up for high school, it is key to see school through until graduation.
+Students who have already quit school need to earn a GED to continue their education or be successful in the workforce.

 These certificates are not the same as a high school or GED diploma.
 They merely state that the holder attended a high school.